 4. Involve employees and other team members in your webinar marketing

-When it comes to promoting a webinar on social media, your employees can be your greatest assets.
+When it comes to promoting a webinar on social media, your employees can be your greatest asset.

 Not convinced?
 A FleishmanHillard Global Study revealed that an organization’s employees are three times more credible than the CEO.
 This means that your customers are more likely to listen and believe employees than your official brand social media accounts.